adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 The Javascript element of Progressive Enhancement, is quite possibly the most important and misunderstood aspect of client-side Javascript development, period.

-This article addresses these common misunderstandings and provides techniques that can still, today be considered cutting-edge, even though they have been around for a very long time and seem to have been forgotten.
+This article addresses these misunderstandings and provides techniques that can be considered cutting-edge, even though they have been around for a very long time and have been forgotten.

 > &ldquo;The problems we have with websites are ones we create ourselves&rdquo;
 <br>&mdash; <cite>Motherfuckingwebsite.com</cite>